Configuring Siebel Business Applications > Localizing Siebel Business Applications > Localizing a Multilingual List of Values >

 Guidelines for Using Code in an MLOV Configuration

 If you use code in an MLOV configuration, then use the following guidelines:

 - Do not hard-code the conditions for a dynamic drilldown or toggle applet.
 Instead, use the LookupValue function.
 A drilldown or toggle applet references a business component field that includes a value from a list of values.
 Because these values are dynamic, you must not hard-come them.
 For example, a dynamic drilldown might navigate the user in the following ways:

 - To a Credit Card screen if the account type is Credit Card

 - To a Savings screen if the account type is Savings

 - Never use Siebel Visual Basic to hard-code the Display Value.
 Instead, use the language-independent code.
-Siebel Visual Basic does not include a function that gets a Display Value that is specific to a particular language.
-To write Siebel Visual Basic code using only language-independent code, you must create a calculated business component field that contains the language translation for a language-independent code.
+Siebel Visual Basic does not include a function that retrieves a Display Value that is specific to a particular language.
+To write Siebel Visual Basic code using only language-independent code, you must create a calculated business component field that contains the language-specific translation for a language-independent code.

 - Use the LookupName function only in a calculated field or in a search specification.
 You cannot use it with Siebel scripting.
-For more information, see Options to Filter Data That Siebel CRM Displays In an Applet.
+For more information, see Options to Filter Data Displayed in an Applet.

 - For the Pre Default Value and Post Default Value properties of a business component field that uses a list of values list, always prepend the LookupValue function with

 Expr:.
 The first argument is the LOV Type.
 The second argument is the language-independent code.
-The function returns the Display Value for the language.
+The function returns the language-specific Display Value.
 For example: